mishakrpv/kafka-proxy-producer/README.md

 ## Features

-- **Dynamic Route Configuration**: Define routes in a JSON configuration file that specify how incoming HTTP requests should be transformed into Kafka messages.
+- **Dynamic Route Configuration**: Define routes in a json file that specify how incoming HTTP requests should be transformed into Kafka messages.
 - **Supports Multiple HTTP Methods**: Configure routes for various HTTP methods (e.g., POST) to handle different types of requests.
 - **Flexible Message Mapping**: Customize the Kafka messages produced based on the incoming request data, including all kinds of parameters.

 ## Configuration

-Routes are defined in a **`configuration.json`** file with the following structure:
+Routes are defined in a `configuration.json` file with the following structure:

 ```json
 {